 - They only have a handful of patient before and after pictures.
 You always want your plastic surgeon to have plenty of experience in the procedure you are having, but as we pointed out, this is critical with fat grafting.
 Narrow your prospective surgeon pool only to those with proof they have performed the procedure dozens, if not hundreds, of times, with mostly superb results, even if this means traveling out of town for your procedure.
 Note that most surgeons don’t post all photos online due to permission requirements; you can expect to see a selection on the practice’s website, and numerous additional options during your in-person consultation.

 Have questions about plastic surgery safety?
 Talk to a board certified plastic surgeon

 In qualified hands, plastic surgery, including fat transfer, is a safe, effective way to update your shape.
 The key is doing your homework and not compromising when it comes to surgeon experience and operating facility accreditation.

 At La Jolla Cosmetic Surgery Centre, patient safety is our highest priority—we’ve been trusted by the San Diego community for over 30 years.
 If you have questions about your options and want an honest, thorough discussion on the safety of any procedure, we will be happy to help.

 As a board certified plastic surgeon specializing in body contouring, I’d love to meet with you in person and discuss how we can safely provide results you’ll love.
-Please call our office at 858-452-1982 to plan a time for your free Brazilian Butt Lift consultation.
+Please call or text our office at 858-452-1982 to plan a time for your free Brazilian Butt Lift consultation.